AnAppAMonth/linewrap/README.markdown

 meat.js

     var wrap = require('wordwrap')(15);
-    console.log(wrap('You and your whole family is made out of meat.'));
+    console.log(wrap('You and your whole family are made out of meat.'));

 output:

     You and your
     whole family
-    is made out of
+    are made out
-    meat.
+    of meat.

 centered
 --------